vfonic/webflow_sync/README.md

 1. `api_token`
 2. `webflow_site_id`
 3. `skip_webflow_sync` - skip synchronization for different environments.
-4. `publish_to_all_domains` - republish all domains after create and update actions.
+4. `publish_on_sync` - republish all domains after create and update actions.
 Republish is called after every delete action by default.
 5. `sync_webflow_slug` - save slug generated on WebFlow to the Rails database, in the Rails model column.

   This can be useful if you want to link to WebFlow item directly from your Rails app: